HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/dcuddeback/libusb-sys - the libusb-sys crate provides declarations and linkage for the libusb C library.
 Following the *-sys package conventions, the libusb-sys crate does not define higher-level abstractions over the native libusb library functions.
 [2019-10-28][Active] https://github.com/rust-windowing/android-rs-glue - Glue between Rust and Android.
 [2019-10-29][Active] https://github.com/kennytm/rust-ios-android - Example project for building a library for iOS + Android in Rust. ref: https://github.com/Geal/rust_on_mobile
+[2019-10-30][Active] https://github.com/rust-embedded/itm - A Rust crate and tool itmdump to parse and dump ARM ITM packets(Instrumentation Trace Macrocell, arm log).
+[2019-10-30][Active] https://github.com/rust-embedded/gpio-cdev - rust-gpio-cdev is a Rust library/crate providing access to GPIO character device ABI.
+This API, stabilized with Linux v4.4, deprecates the legacy sysfs interface to GPIOs that is planned to be removed from the upstream kernel after year 2020 (which is coming up quickly).
+Use of this API is encouraged over the sysfs API used by this crate's predecessor sysfs_gpio if you don't need to target older kernels.
+For more information on differences see Sysfs GPIO vs GPIO Character Device.
+[2019-10-30][Active] https://github.com/rust-embedded/gpio-utils - GPIO Utils provides convenient access to GPIOs on a Linux system.
+The library builds on top of the sysfs interface to GPIOs exposed by the kernel and provides essential functionality required for most embedded systems.
+[2019-10-30][Active] https://github.com/rust-embedded/rust-i2cdev - The Rust i2cdev crate seeks to provide full access to the Linux i2cdev driver interface in Rust without the need to wrap any C code or directly make low-level system calls.
+The documentation for the i2cdev interace can be found at https://www.kernel.org/doc/Documentation/i2c/dev-interface and in the lm-sensors projects.
+[2019-10-30][Active] https://github.com/rust-embedded/linux-embedded-hal - Implementation of the `embedded-hal`(https://crates.io/crates/embedded-hal) traits for Linux devices.
+[2019-10-30][Active] https://github.com/rust-embedded/rust-spidev - The Rust spidev seeks to provide full access to the Linux spidev device in Rust without the need to wrap any C code or directly make low-level system calls.
+The documentation for the spidev interace can be found at https://www.kernel.org/doc/Documentation/spi/spidev.
+[2019-10-30][Active] https://github.com/rust-embedded/rust-sysfs-gpio - he sysfs_gpio crate provides access to the Linux sysfs GPIO interface (https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).
+It seeks to provide an API that is safe, convenient, and efficient and supports exporting, unexporting, reading, writing and waiting for interrupts on pins.
+Many devices such as the Raspberry Pi or Beaglebone Black provide userspace access to a number of GPIO peripherals.
+The standard kernel API for providing access to these GPIOs is via sysfs.
+You might want to also check out the gpio-utils Project for a convenient way to associate names with pins and export them as part of system boot.
+That project uses this library.
+[2019-10-30][Active] https://github.com/rust-embedded/rust-sysfs-pwm - Linux PWM Access via Sysfs in Rust.
+A rust library/crate providing access to the Linux sysfs PWM interface (https://www.kernel.org/doc/Documentation/pwm.txt).
+It seeks to provide an API that is safe, convenient, and efficient.
+[2019-10-30][Active] https://github.com/rust-embedded/rust-raspi3-OS-tutorials - Rust bare-metal and OS tutorials on the Raspberry Pi.
+This is a work-in-progress rewrite, started on September 2019.
+You can find the original version of the tutorials here(https://github.com/rust-embedded/rust-raspi3-OS-tutorials/tree/original_version).
+They are worth checking out for some advanced features that are not yet rewritten, like virtual memory or exception handling.
+They will be ported over soon, though (if time permits).
+[2019-10-30][Active] https://github.com/rust-embedded/alloc-cortex-m - A heap allocator for Cortex-M processors.
+[2019-10-30][Active] https://github.com/rust-embedded/arm-dcc - Debug Communication Channel (DCC) API(https://developer.arm.com/docs/dui0471/latest/debug-communications-channel)
+[2019-10-30][Active] https://github.com/rust-embedded/showcase - Awesome embedded projects by the Rust community!
+Preview:
+[2019-10-30][Active] https://github.com/rust-embedded/riscv - Low level access to RISC-V processors.
+[2019-10-30][Active] https://github.com/rust-embedded/riscv-rt - Minimal runtime / startup for RISC-V CPU's.
+[2019-10-30][Active] https://github.com/rust-embedded/cortex-m - Low level access to Cortex-M processors
+[2019-10-30][Active] https://github.com/rust-embedded/cortex-m-rt - Startup code and minimal runtime for Cortex-M microcontrollers.
+[2019-10-30][Active] https://github.com/rtfm-rs/cortex-m-rtfm - Real Time For the Masses (RTFM) framework for ARM Cortex-M microcontrollers https://rtfm.rs
+[2019-10-30][Active] https://github.com/rust-embedded/cortex-m-quickstart - Template to develop bare metal applications for Cortex-M microcontrollers.
+[2019-10-30][Active] https://github.com/rust-embedded/riscv - Low level access to RISC-V processors.
+[2019-10-30][Active] https://github.com/rust-embedded/fixedvec-rs - fixedvec is a Rust library/crate providing a heapless version of the Rust vector type.
+Although more limited than the libstd version, fixedvec provides a much-needed "managed" array type for embedded systems or other projects that cannot rely on the heap.
+[2019-10-30][Active] https://github.com/rust-embedded/register-rs - Unified interface for type-safe MMIO(Memory mapping I/O) and CPU register access in Rust.
+[2019-10-30][Active] https://github.com/rust-embedded/cargo-binutils - Cargo subcommands to invoke the LLVM tools shipped with the Rust toolchain
+[2019-10-30][Active] https://github.com/rust-embedded/wg#the-tools-team - Embedded devices Working Group
+[2019-10-30][Active] https://github.com/rust-embedded/book - Documentation on how to use the Rust Programming Language to develop firmware for bare metal (microcontroller) devices

 ### Others
 [2019-10-23][Active] https://github.com/kevinmehall/rust-peg - rust-peg is a simple yet flexible parser generator based on the Parsing Expression Grammar formalism.
 It provides a Rust macro that builds a recursive descent parser from a concise definition of the grammar.